blt/blog-troutwine-us/source/2012/02/22/wrangling_servers_a_proper_foundation.html.markdown

 With no deployment rig in place, we'll begin by muddling through and relay rsyncing code into place by hand, gradually elaborating on the process up to the final method.
 I'm aware of some folks that rsync their configuration directly into place--from developer machine to production system--but I resist doing that for a few reasons.
 Firstly, if /etc/puppet is to be the location of puppet configuration _and_ user/group puppet is to own this directory the user puppet must be granted remote login access.
-The puppet user _should not_ be granted any manner of login access as the data it owns is used, without suspicion, to manipulate all the systems in your cluster: any possible breach of the puppet user account by a remote party would be disastrous.
+The puppet user _should not_ be granted any manner of login access because the data it owns is used, without suspicion, to manipulate all the systems in your cluster: any possible breach of the puppet user account by a remote party would be disastrous.
 Secondly, to mitigate any possible breeches of the puppet user, our puppet configuration will be deployed on a read-only filesystem.
-Any attacker that _might_ gain access to the puppet user will be unable alter data owned by that user: the R/O filesystem will be mounted by root and unalterable except by the root user.
-(Other attack vectors exist, which we'll address later through network design.)
+Any attacker that _might_ gain access to the puppet user will be unable to alter data owned by that user: the R/O filesystem will be mounted by root and unalterable except by the root user.
+(Other attack vectors exist; we'll address these later through network design.)

 First, rsync the configuration codebase to your puppet box.
-Recall that I'm running a virtual box instance on a host-only network, I have the localhost puppet IP alias as localpuppet in `/etc/hosts` and I've an ssh-key accessible account on the puppet master box.
+Recall that I'm running a virtual box instance on a host-only network; I have the localhost puppet IP alias as localpuppet in `/etc/hosts` and I've an ssh-key accessible account on the puppet master box.